 It is a common condition and can be an ongoing source of concern aesthetically.

-When it occurs it is most often hormone related, appearing during pregnancy or with the use of birth control pills-it is also termed The Pregnancy Mask~
+When it occurs it is genetic and often hormone related.
+Appearing during pregnancy or with the use of birth control pills-it is also termed The Pregnancy Mask~

-~But There Are Things You Can Do To Control It~
+~But There Are Things Can Do To Control It~

 1) I know, even we Estheticians get a bit tired of hearing it but, Sun Screen is your #1 line of defense.
 You’ll notice in the helpful diagram above that topical (and oral) chemicals can irritate melasma.
 The only chemical free sunscreens are Titanium Dioxide and Zinc Oxide.
 We would not forgo the chemical sunscreen over using nothing but the mineral sunscreens will be the best bet for melasma prevention in the summer and winter!
 Our all time favorite sunscreens with zinc and titanium are Peter Thomas Roth’s Instant Mineral SPF 30.
 And, they’re a great price point!